'Unholy alliance'? SE Asian authorities accused of trading exiled activists

 Last year, Thai authorities arrested two Cambodians and sent them home.

-Sam Sokha, a labour activist, had thrown a shoe at a poster depicting Cambodian Prime Minister Hun Sen. She is serving a two-year prison sentence for "insulting a public official".
+Sam Sokha, a labor activist, had thrown a shoe at a poster depicting Cambodian Prime Minister Hun Sen. She is serving a two-year prison sentence for "insulting a public official".

 Another Cambodian, Rath Rott Mony, was arrested in Bangkok in December and sent back.
 He faces three years in prison for "incitement to discriminate" for his role in a documentary on child prostitution.
 The verdict is due on June 26.